Symmetry of the isotropic Ornstein-Uhlenbeck process in a force field: Symmetry integration of the Ornstein-Uhlenbeck process

 As recalled in Sect.\ref{sec:symmstoch}, the main motivation to study symmetries of a stochastic equations (and to restrict to simple symmetries) lies in that symmetries allow to integrate, or at least reduce, the stochastic equation.

-In our case, the discussion of Sect.\ref{sec:n_dim} shows that there are symmetries only for $F$ constant or linear, so we have only to analyze these cases.
-Actually, in both these cases we have -- directly in the constant case, and in general upon a change of coordinates in the linear case, see Remark 21 -- a collection of one-degree-of-freedom problems.
-We can thus just study this kind of problems.
+In our case, the discussion of Sect.\ref{sec:n_dim} shows that -- at least in the isotropic case -- there are symmetries only for $F$ constant or linear, so we have only to analyze these cases.
+Actually, in both these cases we have -- directly in the constant case, and in general upon a change of coordinates in the linear case, see Remark 22 -- a collection of one-degree-of-freedom problems.
+We can thus just study this kind of problems. {We will only consider regular symmetries.}